Getting Ready to Retire

 The Life and Accident Insurance Program provides important financial protection if something happens to you or your spouse, domestic partner or children.

 Your employee and dependent (spouse and child) life coverage ends on your separation date.
-You may be eligible to elect portability coverage of your current coverage if you are actively at work on the day prior to your separation.
+You may be eligible to port your current coverage (i.e., keep your same insurance benefit even though you are no longer part of the group plan) if you are actively at work on the day prior to your separation.
 If portability is not available, you may convert your coverage to an individual policy.
 You must complete your request to port or convert your coverage within 30 days of your separation at retirement.

 Your AD&D coverage also ends on your separation date.
 You may be eligible to convert your coverage to an individual policy if you contact the vendor within 30 days of your separation at retirement.